ayushvyasonwork/AgroAid/README.md

 - **Crop Recommendations**: Utilize AI-powered algorithms to recommend suitable crops based on soil and climate conditions.
 - **Market Analysis**: Access real-time market data and price trends to make informed selling decisions.
 - **Government Scheme Access**: Seamlessly apply for and track government agricultural schemes and subsidies.
+These schemes are fetched on the site after live scraping from government sites.
 - **IoT Farm Monitoring**: Monitor farm conditions remotely using IoT devices for improved crop management.
 - **Data Visualization**: Visualize agricultural data using interactive charts and graphs for better insights.